robotoer/kiji-express-examples/README.md

 each post which is then written to the `info:postLength` column of the `postings` table.

 To run the posting word counter, run:

+    express script scripts/NewsgroupPostCounter.express --hdfs

+Or you can also run it as a Scalding Job:

     express job lib/kiji-express-examples-0.1.0-SNAPSHOT.jar \
         org.kiji.express.examples.NewsgroupPostCounter --hdfs \